BGA Reballing and Robotic Hot Solder Dip Solutions

 A: Acetone is not recommended.

-Q: Can Winslow recommend another solution for package cleaning?
+Q: Can Winslow Automation recommend another solution for package cleaning?

 A: We also recommend IPA (Isopropyl alcohol).